EPIC 7 DAYS IN JORDAN ITINERARY – ARZO TRAVELS

 You most likely will fly into Amman – Queen Alia International Airport.
 I suggest spending at least one full day in Amman – whether as the first or last stop of your trip.

-These modern establishments coexist harmoniously with quaint coffee shops and small workshops of skilled artisans.
 The city’s neighborhoods are as varied as they are rich in cultural and historical significance, ranging from the vibrant downtown markets to the artistic hub of Jabal Al Lweibdeh and the upscale shopping areas of Abdali.

 Amman citadel is one of the best places to see in Jordan